shikijs/shiki/docs/guide/install.md

 ```

 ::: info
 [Shorthands](#shorthands) are only avaliable in [bundled usage](#bundled-usage).
-For fine-grained bundle, you can create your own shorthands using [`createSingletonShorthands`](https://github.com/antfu/shikiji/blob/main/packages/shikiji-core/src/bundle-factory.ts) or port it your own.
+For a fine-grained bundle, you can create your own shorthands using [`createSingletonShorthands`](https://github.com/antfu/shikiji/blob/main/packages/shikiji-core/src/bundle-factory.ts) or port it yourself.
 :::

 ### Bundle Presets

-We also provide some pre-composed bundles for you to use easily, learn more about them in the [bundles section](/guide/bundles).
+We also provide some pre-composed bundles for you to use easily, you can learn more about them in the [bundles section](/guide/bundles).

 ### CJS Usage